Isoptin Injection (Solution for injection) (blood pressure lowering medicines)

 - rash, itching or hives on the skin

-You should not be given Isoptin Injection if you have any of the following conditions:
+You should not be given Isoptin Injection if you:

-- certain heart conditions (such as very slow heart rate, some irregular heart beats or disease of the heart muscle).
+- have certain heart conditions (such as heart failure, very slow heart rate, heart conduction problems, some irregular heartbeats or disease of the heart muscle).

 You should not be given Isoptin Injection after the expiry date printed on the pack.